How does test prep look and feel for our students in the resource room setting?

 Slides – display these full-color slides for small or whole groups, both in person or online.
-These slides are interactive because they include both question AND answer slides – students can check their work (independence!)
+These slides are interactive because they include both question AND answer slides – as a student answers each question, they can click through to check their work (independence!).

 Centers – hands-on learning games (small groups) and centers (independent or with partners).

 Guided Practice Slides – digital option, these slides walk through the FIVE problem-solving steps (read more about them here).
-These test prep questions are also self-checking.
+These test prep questions focus on specific skills are also self-checking.

 Planning for Test Prep Practice